Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Data generation

-For data generation, we employ a Gaussian filter.
-To ensure the closure model accounts only for the SFS rather than commutation errors between forcing and filtering, the body force should commute with the filter.
-The forcing procedure in \cref{eq:bodyforce} does not generally commute with filtering.
-However, since the first two shells contain only large-scale features, filtering has minimal effect on them.
-We therefore use a modified Gaussian filter that leaves the first two shells unchanged.
-The spectral filter kernel is given by
+For data generation we use a Gaussian filter.
+To ensure the closure model accounts only for the SFS and not for any commutator between rescaling and filtering, the filter must leave the rescaled shells $K(1)$ and $K(2)$ unchanged.
+We therefore use a modified Gaussian kernel,